actorjs/actorjs-core/readme.md

 Description
 -----------

 ActorJs is a basic implementation of an actor model.
-The implementation is heavily based on the Akka framework.
+The implementation is heavily based on the [Akka](http://akka.io/).

 ActorJs works with nodejs as well in the browser.
 This makes that it easy integrate client and server.

-Javascript is not a multi threaded language and not all advantages of an actor system can leveraged.
+Javascript is single threaded language.
+So why does it make sens to write an actor model in this language.
+Things like thread polling are not applicable for this language.
 Although there are advantages of an actor system which can be use full in javascript.

+To make your application vertical and horizontal scalable actor model can be very useful.
+By making use of remoting different of instances of the application can pass messages.

+[Event sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) is another advantage which can be leveraged from the actor model.
+By persisting events and replay them to get back the state.

 Installation
 ------------